Gastrulation: Sea urchins

 Sea urchins have been important model organisms in developmental biology since the 19th century.
 Their gastrulation is often considered the archetype for invertebrate deuterostomes.
-Experiments along with computer simulations have been used to gain knowledge about gastrulation in the sea urchin.
-Recent simulations found that planar cell polarity is sufficient to drive sea urchin gastrulation.

-Germ layer determination

 Sea urchins exhibit highly stereotyped cleavage patterns and cell fates.
 Maternally deposited mRNAs establish the organizing center of the sea urchin embryo.
 Canonical Wnt and Delta-Notch signaling progressively segregate progressive endoderm and mesoderm.

-Cell internalization

-In sea urchins the first cells to internalize are the primary mesenchyme cells (PMCs), which have a skeletogenic fate, which ingress during the blastula stage.
+The first cells to internalize are the primary mesenchyme cells (PMCs), which have a skeletogenic fate, which ingress during the blastula stage.
 Gastrulation – internalization of the prospective endoderm and non-skeletogenic mesoderm – begins shortly thereafter with invagination and other cell rearrangements the vegetal pole, which contribute approximately 30% to the final archenteron length.
 The gut's final length depends on cell rearrangements within the archenteron.

 Amphibians

 The frog genus Xenopus has been used as a model organism for the study of gastrulation.

 Symmetry breaking

 The sperm contributes one of the two mitotic asters needed to complete first cleavage.
 The sperm can enter anywhere in the animal half of the egg but its exact point of entry will break the egg's radial symmetry by organizing the cytoskeleton.
 Prior to first cleavage, the egg's cortex rotates relative to the internal cytoplasm by the coordinated action of microtubules, in a process known as cortical rotation.
 This displacement brings maternally loaded determinants of cell fate from the equatorial cytoplasm and vegetal cortex into contact, and together these determinants set up the organizer.
 Thus, the area on the vegetal side opposite the sperm entry point will become the organizer.
 Hilde Mangold, working in the lab of Hans Spemann, demonstrated that this special "organizer" of the embryo is necessary and sufficient to induce gastrulation.

+The dorsal lip of the blastopore is the mechanical driver of gastrulation, and the first sign of invagination seen in the frog.